caroljli/caroljli/README.md

 i'm (she/her/her) currently a junior studying computer science & statistics at the university of pennsylvania. i'm interested in design, dev, and writing.

-some things i'm currently working on are for [@hack4impact](http://github.com/hack4impactpenn) and [@thesignalteam](http://github.com/thesignalteam). in the past, i've been involved in [@google](http://github.com/google) as a software engineering intern on the maps team.
+some things i'm currently working on are for [@hack4impact](http://github.com/hack4impactpenn) and [@thesignalteam](http://github.com/thesignalteam). in the past, i've been involved in [@google](http://github.com/google) as an intern on the maps team.

 reach out to me at my [email](mailto:caroldotli@gmail.com) if you want to chat!
 <!--